The verbs "znać", "wiedzieć", "umieć" and "potrafić"

 - Czego Jaś się nie nauczył, tego Jan nie będzie umiał = What little Johny has not learnt, the grown up John will not know; As the twig is bent, so grows the tree

 You may replace the verb "umieć" by "potrafić".
 The difference is that with "umieć" there is more stress put to what one can do.
-With "potrafić" there is more stress on the ability of the person.
+With "potrafić" there is more stress on the abilities or customs of a person.